justindujardin/pathy/README.md

 [![Pypi version](https://badgen.net/pypi/v/pathy)](https://pypi.org/project/pathy/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-Pathy is a python package (_with type annotations_) for working with Bucket storage providers.
-It provides a CLI app for basic file operations between local files and remote buckets.
-It enables a smooth developer experience by supporting local file-system backed buckets during development and testing.
-It makes converting bucket blobs into local files a snap with optional local file caching of blobs.
+Pathy is a python package (_with type annotations_) for working with Cloud Bucket storage providers using a pathlib interface.
+It provides an easy-to-use API bundled with a CLI app for basic file operations between local files and remote buckets.
+It enables a smooth developer experience by letting developers work against the local file system during development and only switch over to live APIs for deployment.
+It also makes converting bucket blobs into local files a snap with optional local file caching.

 ## 🚀 Quickstart